bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

     this.y = h/2 + frameCount % 10; // We limit the cycle to 10 units in y
   }
 ```

+> VORTEX MATH
+There is a type of Math called Vortex Math that is circular.
+It exists only between the number 0-9.
+In this case the
+frameCount % 10 => 0-9 would be at the heart of Vortex Math.
+So keep in mind this modulus as something very important to experiment and discover new interesting patterns.

 ### Animation: sin(), cos()